arnavsurve/md-preview/README.md

-*markdown live preview on localhost using node.js*
+# markdown live preview over localhost using node.js

+run `node server.js [filename]` in the terminal to start the server

+or

+run `npm install -g .` to install the package globally and then run `mdprev [filename]` from anywhere!